The Chevy Chase Association Literary Club, 1907-1914

 Year 5: 1910-1911

 The fourth season of the Literary Club began on October 25 at the home of Albert and Emily Prentiss on Cummings Lane.
 Fanny Richards read from the Mahabharata, an epic poem about the origin of Hinduism in India.
 Her husband, Clift, was elected president of the club and Mary Robertson became secretary.
-Subjects for subsequent meetings that fall varied
+Subjects for subsequent meetings that fall varied from a review of the Oberammergau Passion Play by George Swartzell to reminiscences about Cape Cod by Carrie Ridgeway and Katherine Dawson.

 The February 1911 meeting was devoted to humor.
 Held at the home of Jesse and Grace Bowen with 17 members present, Dr. Samuel Mellott entertained the group with selections from Aristophanes to Mark Twain, followed by several poems from The Sweet Singer of Michigan Salutes the Public, by Julia A. Moore.
 Critics had never been kind to Ms. Moore, one writing that “hers was a poetic license that ought to have been revoked.”
 The secretary of the Club wrote that the poet “would have been surprised at the merriment caused by her most serious verses.”